Introduction

 Property

-Every array in TypeScript has a length
+Every array in TypeScript includes a length

 type type LengthArr<T extends Array<any>> = T["length"]